railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 Schedule Logistic Flows according to MRP1 Rules
 -----------------------------------------------

-MRP is a software-based production, planning and inventory control system used to manage themanufacturing process.
+MRP is a software-based production, planning and inventory control system used to manage the manufacturing process.

 It is a computer-based system in which the given Master Schedule is exploded with Bills Of Material, into the required amount of raw material, parts and subassemblies needed to produce